 When you’re trying to run a successful small business, one of your top priorities is to keep it lean.
 It’s about doing big things with small investments and avoiding bloated expenses that don’t deliver a good return.
-For some small businesses, this means avoiding to build a business website.
+For some small businesses, this means avoiding building a business website.

 This, of course, is a mistake.
 No matter how expensive top-quality websites can look, it’s possible to build a very good website on a more than acceptable budget.
-And when it comes to delivering a return on the investment, websites are great assets.
-But if you’re still on the fence regarding the usefulness of websites for small business, here are some things that can change your mind.
+And when it comes to delivering a return on investment, websites are great assets.
+But if you’re still on the fence regarding the use of websites for small businesses, here are some things that can change your mind.

 We live in a time when, if something doesn’t exist online, it’s almost as it doesn’t exist in the physical world.
 Your customers and clients expect to see your online presence.
 It’s even more important for attracting prospects — when they search for your business, if a website doesn’t appear, they’ll think your business doesn’t exist.

 The number of businesses that don’t have a website is rapidly dwindling.
 Most business owners understand how the digital and the physical worlds interact, and how to reap the benefits from it.
 And if you want to stay competitive, you need to understand it as well.

 It Will Bring More People to Your Physical Store